 Today, it is already clear that the original Blade Runner did not paint an accurate picture of life in 2019.
 The sequel, taking place in 2049, is an extrapolation of the original vision and does not aspire to describe the future of our own reality.
 Meanwhile, the book that inspired the Blade Runner franchise offers insights about the future of humanity that every builder and designer should keep in mind.

-Below is a short introduction of the book, a few of its most pertinent quotes and insights, and some perspective from business theory and our own reality.
+Below is a short introduction of the book, a few of its most pertinent quotes and insights, and some perspectives from business theory and our own reality.

 The original Blade Runner film was based on “Do Androids Dream of Electric Sheep?”, a 1968 book written by Philip K. Dick.
 The book describes a future in which it is nearly impossible to tell humans and machines apart.
 Dick, a prolific sci-fi writer, said the original idea for the book occurred to him after reading about a Nazi officer who complained about not being able to sleep due to the screams of babies being murdered outside his window.
 This led Dick to write a book about empathy, which he saw as the single quality that sets humans apart from intelligent machines.